Ratatam123/HappyRent/README.md

 ### Starting Vagrant

 * cd into vagrant directory of your local machine
-* type following commands in the terminnal to start up vagrant
+* type following commands in the terminal to start up vagrant

 ```console
 vagrant up